 Second, you will find a complete list of tasks associated with each position, under “Job Descriptions” in the (“Members Only”) section.

 Missouri is divided into eight regions.
 Additional regions include any members living outside of Missouri.
 Volunteers within each region assume leadership for that area.
 Regional representatives promote MoFA and the fiber arts locally, by organizing regional activities, writing news articles for the MoFA newsletter and local newspapers, or by speaking to local organizations about fiber art and MoFA activities.
 More information can be found under “LEADERSHIP” in the main menu.

 Items include MoFA’s Constitution, the By-Laws, an up-to-date membership directory, complete copies of the newsletter, and the application for scholarships.
-Other items may be added as need arises.
+Other items may be added as the need arises.